wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ![Terminal output](/content/blog/how-to-send-and-receive-sms-messages-with-node-js-and-express/terminal-vonage.png "Terminal output")

-I hope it worked and you've just learned how to send and receive SMS messages with the Vonage APIs and Node.js.
+I hope it worked, and you've just learned how to send and receive SMS messages with the Vonage Messages API and Node.js.